 code token

-When supplied as the value for the response_type parameter, a successful response MUST include both an Access Token and an Authorization Code as defined in the OAuth 2.0 specification.
+When supplied as the value for the response_type parameter, a successful response MUST include both an Access Token and an Authorization Code as defined in the OAuth 2.0 Framework.
 When used by OpenID Connect, an ID Token is also returned from the Token Endpoint.
 Both successful and error responses SHOULD be fragment-encoded.

 code id_token